Another work in progress; any thoughts/feedback

 olive oil/MUFAs) lowered LDL levels, oxidation susceptibility and proteoglycan

-binding, in relation to LDL antioxidant content and size 89.
+binding, in relation to LDL antioxidant content and size 94.
 Further, in healthy adults an n-6/n-3

 PUFA-rich walnut meal (i.e. 59g fat, 42g PUFAs) increased postprandial

-of PUFAs with preservation of oxidation status 91,92, alongside many other cardio-protective effects
+of PUFAs with preservation of oxidation status 96,97, alongside many other cardio-protective effects

-(reviewed in 93).
+(reviewed in 98).
 Conversely,

 food storage and processing can oxidise lipids prior to ingestion.
 For

-aldehydes continue to increase 94.
+continue to increase 99.
+When

-has also been reported to lower blood lipids and atherosclerosis 7.
-More specifically, 13-HODE was shown to
+lower blood lipids and atherosclerosis 7.

-adults (with low TGs) comparing high quality to oxidised fish oil (vs.
+Also, in a unique RCT on healthy adults (with low TGs) comparing high quality

-content, which correlated CETP 96.
+cholesterol content, which correlated CETP 101.

-In humans and mice red meat ingestion
+In humans and mice red meat ingestion also induced

-was greatly inhibited by polyphenols 97,98.
+greatly inhibited by polyphenols 102,103.

 Animal and in vitro models have localised this oxidative activity to the